djaax/udacity-webserver-setup/README.md

 - postresql
 - git
 - ntp
-- Catalog App Requirements
+- Catalog app requirements

 ## Changes Made
-1. User grader created
+- User grader created
-2. User grader sudo permission granted
+- User grader sudo permission granted
-3. Change SSH port from 22 to 2200
+- Change SSH port from 22 to 2200
+- Disable root login
+- Disable password authentication
-4. Configure UFW to allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123)
+- Configure UFW to allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123)
-5. Configure local timezone to UTC
+- Configure local timezone to UTC
-9. Install Apache
+- Install Apache
-10. Install and Setup mod_wsgi
+- Install and Setup mod_wsgi
-11. Install PostgreSQL
+- Install PostgreSQL
-12. Install git
+- Install git
-13. Setup and edit catalog project to work on port 80
+- Setup and edit catalog project to work with wsgi (flask-sqlalchemy and Flask Session)
-14. Create this README
+- Create this README

 ## Third Party Resources
-Since the explanation by Udacity was not exentive I used tutorials on digitalocean.com and this one [here](http://www.jakowicz.com/flask-apache-wsgi/) to complete the task
+Since the explanation by Udacity was not exentsive I used tutorials on digitalocean.com and this one [here](http://www.jakowicz.com/flask-apache-wsgi/) to complete the task, as well as http://flask-sqlalchemy.pocoo.org/2.1/quickstart/ and last but not least stackoverflow